foxnewsnetwork/foxyam/README.markdown

 + purchase order and sales order into contract
 + workflow as anonymous user coming to site for first time to buy something
 + negotiation finalize deal

+Tuesday May 13
+- finalize negotiation into purchase order

 Monday May 12
 ## TODO